judiihh/holbertonschool-shell/basics/README.md

 #! /bin/bash
-a readme file for this directory
+this is a file for this directory